FlovinTue/gdul/README.md

 ## thread_local_member
 ####  -- Still fairly untested, and may not be the most stable --

 Abstraction to enable members to be thread local.
-Internally, fast path contains 1 integer comparison.
-Fast path is potentially invalidated when the accessing thread sees a not-before seen object.
+Internally, fast path contains only 1 integer comparison before returning object reference.
+Fast path is potentially invalidated when the accessed object is not-before seen by the accessing thread (Frequently recreating and destroying tlm objects may yield poor performance).

 If the number of tlm instances of the same type (e.g tlm<int> != tlm<float>) does not exceed gdul::tlm_detail::Static_Alloc_Size, objects will be located in the corresponding